 Successful completers will be able to move into leadership or management roles within the Sector which may be aligned to an Apprenticeship at higher level.
 This progression will involve leading teams of people; acting as a mentor for staff; or specialising with the delivery of sporting and physical activity programmes to certain populations or communities.

-Community Activator Coach - Level 2 Apprenticeship Standard Content
+Community Activator Coach Apprenticeship Content

 Understand the benefits of physical activity and sport for individuals, families and communities, and know why adopting an active and healthy lifestyle is important.